Petersoj/CompactRISC16/README.md

 - Isabella Gilman
 - Nate Hansen

-## Compiler
+## Assembler
-To compile an assembly code file in accordance with the [`CR16 ISA`](docs/Datasheets/CR16%20ISA/CR16%20ISA.pdf), run the `compiler/compiler` shell script with the given arguments as outlined below.
+To compile an assembly code file in accordance with the [`CR16 ISA`](docs/Datasheets/CR16%20ISA/CR16%20ISA.pdf), run the `assembler/assembler` shell script with the given arguments as outlined below.
 Some example programs are given in [`src/asm`](src/asm).
-Note that the Java Runtime Environment is required to run the compiler and must be of version 8 or greater.
-Also note that you may need to make the script executable via: `chmod 755 compiler/compiler`.
+Note that the Java Runtime Environment is required to run the assembler and must be of version 8 or greater.
+Also note that you may need to make the script executable via: `chmod 755 assembler/assembler`.
 ```
-Usage: compiler [options] <assembly code file path>
+Usage: assembler [options] <assembly code file path>
   Options:
     -p, --max-padding-line
-      The line number to which padding lines should be added to an output.
+      The line number to which padding lines should be added to an output
-      binary
+      binary.
       Default: 0
     -v, --max-padding-line-value
       The decimal value of the padding lines.